 * Manitou & Pikes Peak Railway for the new Passenger Pavilion at 515 Ruxton Avenue.

-Manitou Springs Maintenance Grant Program for Historic Homes
+Manitou Springs Maintenance Grant Program for Historic Properties

-The City of Manitou Springs has created a small grant program to help owner/occupants of homes in the Historic District with costs of exterior maintenance.
+The City of Manitou Springs has created a small grant program to help owners of properties in the Historic District with costs of exterior maintenance.

 Named the “Vicky Bunsen Doucette Memorial Mini-Grant for Maintenance of Historic Properties,” the program is named for a Manitou Springs Historic Preservation Commissioner and well-known member of the statewide historic preservation community.
 Vicky and her husband Don moved to Manitou Springs after they married and Vicky retired as a preservation planner for the City of Westminster, CO.
 As part of establishing their lives in Manitou Springs (which they had frequently visited and loved), Vicky became active in her community and volunteered to serve on the Historic Preservation Commission.
 During her time on the Commission, she advocated for more outreach, volunteered for a number of projects, and made many friends.
 The creation of a grant and loan program to support historic property owners was one of her passions.
 Unfortunately, Vicky passed away in 2012 from breast cancer at the age of 56 before her advocacy for the grant/loan program could be realized.
 The City is establishing this program in her honor and as an expression of the profound effect her short tenure on the Commission had on everyone who worked with her.

-The goal of the program is to help owner/occupants of historic homes with costs of exterior maintenance and repair while providing a financial incentive for retaining the historic building fabric within the Manitou Springs Historic Preservation District.
+The goal of the program is to help owners of historic properties with costs of exterior maintenance and repair while providing a financial incentive for retaining the historic building fabric within the Manitou Springs Historic Preservation District.
 Reimbursement grants for up to $500 each are now available on a first come-first served basis.

 Certified Local Government (CLG)